Hearing Body Members

 In order to assure a widely representative committee, the Office of Community Standards shall solicit nominations from the campus community; the office shall give consideration to such factors as academic standing, gender, ethnicity, major, and such other factors as considered essential.
-If the number of vacancies which occur during any academic year becomes large enough to impair the ability of the discipline system to function, the Office of Community Standards will promptly identify additional individuals.
+Students serving as members of the board must be in good academic and disciplinary standing.

 Students must at the time of appointment and throughout their term: